redlipped-batfish/test/README.md

 create table tests (test_id SERIAL PRIMARY KEY, url VARCHAR, endpoint VARCHAR, contentType VARCHAR, requestType VARCHAR, requestBody VARCHAR, expectedResStatusCode VARCHAR, expectedResBody VARCHAR, project_id INTEGER REFERENCES projects(project_id));

+#### Now, before continuing, run the project in the browser (npm run dev) and click on the github OAuth button, this will create a user in the db once you are redirected back to localhost:3000

 insert into projects (project_name, user_id) values ('first_project', 1);